duzhaokun123/uefifetch/README.md

 ## build

-depend on [uefi-libc](https://github.com/duzhaokun123/uefi-libc) but any other uefi libc should work
+depend on [uefi-libc](https://github.com/duzhaokun123/uefi-libc) but any other uefi libc should work (only need to export ST BS RS LIP to global variables)

 after build and install uefi-libc